wcrandall/Studier/README.md

 # Studier

-> A user enters categories, puts terms in those categories, than will be quizzed on them in a flashcard format.
+> A user enters categories, puts terms in those categories than will be quizzed on them in a flashcard format.

 * Versions
     * 1.0.0